A woman with facial redness

 Less intense than shortness of breath, these other classic signs of an allergic reaction can occur with alcohol intolerance due to histamine release in response to certain components found in alcoholic beverages.
 Histamine is a compound involved in immune responses, leading to the classic symptoms of allergies: itching, redness, and swelling in the eyes, nose, and mouth.
 Itchiness can also be accompanied by other allergic reactions — rashes or hives, swelling (especially around the eyes, lips, or the entire face), watery eyes, sneezing, or nasal congestion.

-Some people are allergic to specific ingredients found in some alcoholic beverages.
+Some people are allergic or have alcohol sensitivity to specific ingredients found in some alcoholic beverages.
 For instance, wines and beers often contain sulfites, preservatives that can trigger allergy-like symptoms.

 Steps for Managing Alcohol Intolerance